bravo-t/NN/C/README.md

 ## A neurual network framework written in C
 * What is this?
   * This is a neural network "engine" I wrote to figure out how a neural network works.
+  * The activation function used in this network is leaky ReLU, and the classifier is softmax.
+  * It uses SGD as the default update strategy, and it also has momentum update, NAG update and RMSProp built in.
   * In "train" mode, this program takes in a configuration file, trians itself, and dumps out the learned weights.
   * In "test" mode, this program reads in the weights dumped out earlier, and calculate scores on the input date set.
 * How to compile